Neurological complications after first dose of COVID-19 vaccines and SARS-CoV-2 infection

 GBS / acute variants

 The advice for people who have had GBS is the same as for anyone else.
-A common misconception is that people who have had GBS have a weakened or damaged immune system – this isn’t the case, and you are no more or less likely to contract the coronavirus or to be adversely affected by it.
+A common misconception is that people who have had GBS have a weakened or damaged immune system – this isn’t the case, and you are no more or less likely to contract the coronavirus or to be adversely affected by it, unless you have other underlying health conditions, or are considered more vulnerable due to your age, etc.

 CIDP / chronic variants

 For those of you living with CIDP, or another of the chronic variants, you may have a suppressed immune system, depending on your treatment.
-Receiving immunoglobulin, either intravenously or subcutaneously, does not suppress your immune system, nor does plasmapheresis (also known as plasma exchange or plex).
+Receiving immunoglobulin, either intravenously or subcutaneously, does not suppress your immune system, nor does plasmapheresis (aka plasma exchange or plex).
 However, if you take steroids, or other immunosuppressant drugs, then you are considered to be more vulnerable.
 If you are unsure, ask your GP or neurologist